Scientific: Lobelia erinus

 USDA All

-Seasonal color: Colorful flowers in winter.
+Seasonal Color: Colorful flowers in winter and spring.

 Light: Full sun to partial shade, lobelia grows rank in full shade and blooms less too!